 I’m a photographer, but I also write.

-Below is a selection of my favorite articles.
+Below is a selection of some of my articles.

-See all of the articles I’ve written for The Lawrence Times here.
+See all of my work for The Lawrence Times here.

 KU professor advocates for strengthening tribal laws to support survivors of sexual assault